goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be happy to guide you through this machine learning research paper with a focus on building mathematical intuition.
-Let me start with a high-level summary of the paper you've shared.

-## Brief Summary of RoFormer

 This paper introduces RoFormer (Rotary Position Embedding), a novel technique for encoding positional information in transformer models.
 The key innovation is representing token positions using rotation matrices, which elegantly captures both absolute position information and relative position relationships between tokens.
 Unlike previous approaches that often add position embeddings to token representations, RoFormer multiplies token representations by rotation matrices, preserving their norms while encoding position.

 The authors demonstrate that RoFormer has several compelling properties: